MoMl11/king-von-anti-piracy/README.md

 - Displays flashing text and warning messages for added realism.
 - Plays King Von's tracks randomly to "teach a lesson" about piracy.
 - Includes sound effects and animations for immersion.
-- Completely safe: no files are deleted or harmed.
-- Regular updates with new effects and features.
+- Puplic and Private IP adress in the bottom left

+**cooming with updates**
+flashing screen
+fake BSOD
+horror effects
+more viruses
+AND MORE...

 ---